elixir-capsule/supplement/README.md

 *Note: to avoid unintentional upgrades when using a repo, consider locking it to a specific `:ref`*

 Supplement's only _required_ dependency is `Capsule` itself.
-However, some of the implementations might require further dependencies that you will also need to add to your project's deps.
+However, some of the implementations might require further dependencies (currently only [S3](#s3)) that you will also need to add to your project's deps.
 Consult the relevent `dependencies` section below.

 ## Storages